g4rry420/comfyhouse-frontend/README.md

 ## General

 This is my first full-stack project that I made with and also it was my first project that I designed and made after learning about the `JavaScript` and `React`.
+This is frontend of `Comfy House`.
+To visit the back-end, click on this [link](https://github.com/g4rry420/comfyhouse-backend).

 ## Contributors